vaginessa/dns-wiki/CustomScripts.md

 To define a custom script, just choose "Set custom script" from the menu (right corner).

-**WARNING**: This functionality should be used only by **experienced users that know what they are doing!**.
-These examples may block your Android device (or block the whole internet) if not executed with proper care.
+**WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your Android device (or block the whole internet) if not executed with proper care.
 Be careful when applying these settings on remote device servers over ssh session.!

 Loading scripts from files
 --------------------------